ansible-roles-group/ansible-role-taskwarrior/README.md

-# ansible-role-taskwarrior
+# Ansible Role for Taskwarrior

-An Ansible role to install Taskwarrior and Timewarrior on an Arch Linux desktop.
+An Ansible role to install Taskwarrior on an Arch Linux desktop.